Workbox Introduction: Mister Finch

 The bowls of spoons are engraved to become pieces of breastplate poetry on a dying bird, rust spotted tray cloths are turned into moth wings and silver punch bowls are transformed into the perfect perch for a life sized swan.
 His creatures materialise from tales of folklore, coloured with tea stains and sooty inks painted onto kimono silks, canvas and velvets.
 His hand stitches are meaty & bold.

-The chap on the left is a Finch creation called Peabody who lives with us in the Applewood workshop.
-His face has been 'painted' with tea and he has a flash of handstitch under his chin.
+Here's an example of one of those creatures, called Peabody, who lives with us in the Applewood workshop.
+His face has been painted with tea and he has a flash of handstitch under his chin.
 His name is engraved onto his silver medallion.

 A gulp of magpies wait patiently in Finch's studio

-At the end of his working day (or night, he's a bit of a Nightowl too), Finch tidies up his equipment into this vintage box above and rounds up his two cats which keep him company in the studio.
-Here's a closer look at what's in there...
+At the end of his working day (or night, he's a bit of a Nightowl too), Finch tidies up his equipment into the vintage box below and rounds up his two cats which keep him company in the studio.

-Finch: "These are the surgical clamps I think most people who make soft sculpture use.
-It was Abby Glassenberg (American textile artist) who got me onto these.
+Finch: "Here goes, these are the surgical clamps I think most people who make soft sculpture use.
+It was Abby Glassenberg who got me onto these.
 I modified mine.
 I cut off the bit on the handles that locks and filed them smooth.
 I preferred to use them without the clamp so they are more like scissors.
 I got one pair off eBay and the other from a fly fishing shop.
 I use them all day long and break about two pairs a year.
 Couldn't live without them.

 Pliers "I use small tough ones to bend wire.
 These are really good, they're from Clas Ohlson and were about £12 but really worth it!
 Great for bending spider legs."